postsharp/postsharp-emails/130-creating-aspects-inheritable.md

-# Automatically adding aspects to derived types: aspect inheritance
+# Automatically Adding Aspects to Derived Types: Aspect Inheritance

-In the previous email, we've examined how Metalama can simplify the implementation of `INotifyPropertyChanged`, compared to relying solely on the help provided by IntelliSense.
+In the previous email, we examined how Metalama can simplify the implementation of `INotifyPropertyChanged`, compared to relying solely on the help provided by IntelliSense.
 To achieve this, a specific Metalama aspect was created.
-You might have missed it when we first discussed it, but this aspect was decorated with the `[Inheritable]` aspect.
+You might have overlooked it when we first discussed it, but this aspect was decorated with the `[Inheritable]` aspect.

 ```c#
   [Inheritable]